List of The Grudge characters: Michael

 Michael (portrayed by Shaun Sipos) is Miyuki's caring but rather lustful boyfriend.
 On the night of Miyuki's death, he brings her to a love hotel.
 Miyuki finds a condom on the bed while he is showering, indicating that he was clearly planning on having sex with her that night.
 He is still showering while the curse kills Miyuki, and claims that she just disappeared when he got out.
-It is unknown if he got the curse from her and it later killed him.
+It is unknown if he got the curse from her or if it later killed him.